Grendahl/t-rex-faq/README.md

 pause
 ```

-#### Windows .bat to unpause t-rex:
+**Windows .bat to unpause t-rex:**

-Create a .bat file containing the following lines and run it:
+Create a .bat file containing the following lines and run it.
 ```
 :: bat to unpause t-rex
 @echo off